network-science-lab/infmax-simulator-icm-mln/README.md

 peak_iteration: int     # a sim. step when the peak occured
 ```

+Selecting GPU (for a `tensor` runner) is possible only by setting an env variable before executing
+the Python code, e.g. `export CUDA_VISIBLE_DEVICES=3`

 ## Results reproducibility

 Results are supposed to be fully reproducable.
 There is a test for that: `test_reproducibility.py`.